 About Opus XVI

 The repertoire is wide-ranging and may be accompanied or a capella.
-Performances in recent years have included works by Franc Martin, Janacek, Kodaly, Nystedt and Glasser as well as Bach, Handel, Britten and Vaughan Williams and have entailed singing in Latin, German, old Czech, Norwegian and Zulu.
+Past concerts have included works by Franc Martin, Janacek, Kodaly, Nystedt and Donald Swann as well as Bach, Handel, Scarlatti, Mendelssohn, Britten and Vaughan Williams and have entailed singing in Latin, German, French and occasionally old Czech, Norwegian or Zulu.
+The choir has given first performances of several works by the composer Gordon Carr.

 We sing at least three concerts a year.
 Two of them feature music from the classical choral repertoire, while the third is our light-hearted summer supper concert with a theme such as “the wild west”, “heavenly bodies” or “a night on the ocean wave”.
 This concert is very popular with families, and the audience sits at candle-lit tables, with wine and soft drinks served, and a buffet meal during the interval.